UniversalDependencies/docs/_sla-pos/PRON.md

 ## Pronouns derived from “who, what”

 These are always `PRON` and never `DET`.
-They fall into various pronominal types: interrogatives, relatives, indefinites and negatives.
+They fall into various pronominal types: interrogatives, relatives (“who, what”), indefinites (“somebody, something, anybody, anything”) and negatives (“nobody, nothing”).
 They inflect for case but not for gender and number;
 “who” functions as singular masculine,
 “what” as singular neuter.